wennywang99/wennywang99.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I’m Wen!
+*Hello, I’m Wen!
-I am a senior student of China Pharmaceutical University, majoring in pharmacy administration.
+*I am a senior student of China Pharmaceutical University, majoring in pharmacy administration.
-My research interest is in Cost-effectiveness and value of medications, Pharmaceutical pricing and reimbursement.
+*My research interest is in cost-effectiveness and value of medications, pharmaceutical pricing and reimbursement.
-To learn more about me, you can have a view of my CV page [here](https://wennywang99.github.io/cv/).
+*To learn more about me, you can have a view of my CV page [here](https://wennywang99.github.io/cv/).